Walking Running with God

 Childhood

 I grew up as a PK.
-If you don’t know the lingo, that’s short for “pastor’s kid”.
-I was raised in a Christian home with two loving parents and was introduced to God at a young age.
+In case you don’t know the lingo, that’s short for “pastor’s kid”.
+I was raised in a Christian home with two good parents and was introduced to God at a young age.
 I don’t remember a specific day when I first “accepted” Christ, but I think it was probably in Sunday school when I was about five or six.

 Rebellion